ICanBoogie/Module/README.md

 - `INHERITS`: Defines the module that the module extends.
 - `ID`: Defines the identifier of the module.
 Defaults to its directory name.
 - `REQUIRES`: Defines the modules required, used to compute modules weight.
-- `MODELS`: Defines the models of the module.
-Take a look at the [ActiveRecord package][] for more information about ActiveRecords and models.
+- `MODELS`: Defines the models used by the module.
 - `NS`: Defines the namespace of the module.
 - `PERMISSION`: Defines the general permission required to use this module.
 - `PERMISSIONS`: Defines module specific permissions.